 As many of us have shifted to working at home, we’re all still learning to adjust to the new normal that we live in, and the challenges that virtual work brings.
-Here are five tips for working virtually to help you adapt and thrive in your new environment.
+Here are five to help you adapt and thrive in your new environment.

 Give Your Eyes Some Love